 for the GCII funding of this project.
 It will help greenhouse businesses improve their productivity with adopting autonomous growing.
 Greenhouse owners are less dependent on crop experts, will have a higher operational profit while limiting their operational risks and usage of resources,” says Ronald.

-Main objectives project The project looks to meet four main objectives:
+The project looks to meet four main objectives:

 1) To research the specific needs of Canadian growers (compared to Dutch growers) related to autonomous greenhouse management and translate these needs into product features.